 The FSA receives and issues information about foods within the supply chain which have been found to be unsafe or do not meet legal requirements.
-These include Product Withdrawal Information Notices, Product Recall Information Notices and Allergy Alerts.
+These include Product Withdrawal

+Information Notices, Product Recall Information Notices and Allergy Alerts.
 A "Food Alert For Action" is issued where Local Authorities are required to take specific action to protect consumers.

 Food Alerts received from the Food Standards Agency (NI) will be actioned in accordance with the Food Law Code of Practice and the Food Safety and Port Health Unit's Procedure for Food Alerts.
-Notification of food alerts will be received by electronically via email, passed to a Principal Environmental Officer (Food Safety and Port Health), for appropriate action.
+Notification of food alerts will be received by facsimile and electronically via email, passed to the Environmental Health Manager (Food Safety and Port Health) or a Principal Environmental Officer (Food Safety and Port Health) deputizing in his absence, for appropriate action.
 Where action is taken in response to alert, details will be recorded on relevant premises files.